Life Without Parole

 * Note that "three strikes" laws in some states may make life without parole available for at least some offenders in those states.

 Serving Life documents an extraordinary hospice program where hardened criminals care for dying fellow inmates.
-Narrated and executive produced by Academy Award®-winner Forest Whitaker, the film takes viewers inside Louisiana's maximum security prison at Angola, where the average sentence is more than 90 years.
-Premiered on OWN Thursday, July 28.
-Read more: http://www.oprah.com/own-doc-club/Serving-Life-Trailer#ixzz1USJAS6uK
+Narrated by executive producer and Academy Award®-winner Forest Whitaker, the film takes viewers inside Louisiana's maximum security prison at Angola, where the average sentence is more than 90 years.
+Premiered on OWN Thursday, July 28, 2011.
+Read more here.

 M. Mauer and K. Epstein, editors, "To Build a Better Criminal Justice System," The Sentencing Project (2012).
 Features 25 essays on the future of America's criminal justice system, written by academics, advocates, and other experts.